siddhantmahajani/Customer-Personality-Analysis/README.md

 Apriori Algorithm:
 This algorithm refers to an algorithm that is used in mining frequent products sets and relevant association rules.
 Generally, the apriori algorithm operates on a database containing huge number of transactions.
 The parameters used are "Support" and "Confidence" are used.
 Support refers to items' frequency of occurence; confidence is a conditional probability.
 Items in a transaction from an item set.
 Example of this algorithm is customers buying a lot of goods from a grocery store, by applying this method of the algorithm the grocery stores can enhance their sales performance and could work effectively.

+Libraries used:
+pandas
+For mlxtend.frequent_patterns please install mlxtend For plotly.graph_objects install plotly
+For dataprep.eda install dataprep numpy
+For sklearn.preprocessing and sklearn.mixture install sklearn

+To install the libraries use pip install <library_name> i.e. pip install pandas.